jjohn-r7/jjohn-r7/README.md

 ### Hi there 👋👋👋👋

 Hey My Name is  😻😻😻 **Jijo John** 😻😻😻  a serial entrepreneur, pilot  🛩️🛩️🛩️🛩️ and a programmer ✨ .
 Originally from Kerala India 🇮🇳 , living in London Ontario Canada 🇨🇦 ..

-Currently i work for Rapid 7 as a software engineer (DAST) 🧑‍💻  where i code  cyber security projects 🛡️.
+Currently i work for Rapid 7 as a software engineer (DAST) 🧑‍💻  where i work on  cyber security projects 🛡️.

 I have another github located on [viralcode]: https://github.com/viralcode/

 Here are some things about me :

 - Started my first startup when i was 14 with 3 friends. 🎎🎎🎎
+- I started ethical hacking at 16 years of age and  reported vulnerabilities to many major companies like HP, Tata etc ..
-- Featured in indian business newspaper
+- Featured in indian business newspapers , blogs
 [Hindu]:https://www.thehindubusinessline.com/news/app-to-wash-your-facebook-profile-pic-in-party-colours/article8568843.ece
 - 🔭 Have 2 patents pending on developing techniques for crawling modern SPA  🧨🧨🧨🧨
 - 🌱 Currently working towards my commercial pilot license 🛩️🛩️🛩️🛩️